 8. Event Security Officer

-Strength, tactical knowledge, awareness of latest security systems, people-person and polite (to avoid unwanted conflicts).
+Strength, tactical knowledge, awareness of the latest security systems, people-person and polite (to avoid unwanted conflicts).

 9. Food And Beverage Manager